-Method variants are provided that allow you to pass in the certificate and private key either as file path and name, or as a string.
+You can pass the certificate and private key either by using pathnames to the files, or by the string.
 If a string is used, it must exactly match the contents of the corresponding certificate file (including white space, line feeds, etc.), or the strings will not be accepted.